 Since the medical field has also embarked on the boat of advancement, using the technology, complex medical procedures can now be done professionally with the advanced tools and experienced hands in a matter of time.
 Shoulder Arthroscopy is one of those gladly.

-What are the basic steps involved in Shoulder Arthroscopy?
+What are the basic steps involved?

 - First, the patient is given anesthesia.